techphantcg/Custom_Toast/README.md

         SimpleToast.initialize(this).setProperties(simpleToast).show();

- Features :-
+ <b>Features :-</b>
-            1. Use image or color as background.
+  1. Use image or color as background.<br>
-            2. Set radis of corners for more elegant feeling.
+  2. Set radis of corners for more elegant feeling.<br>
-            3. Choose Where to show the Toast in the screen with or without x,y coordinates.
+  3. Choose Where to show the Toast in the screen with or without x,y coordinates.<br>
-            4. Set custom font to toast with text style.
+  4. Set custom font to toast with text style.<br>
-            5. Choose enter and exit animations for toast.
+  5. Choose enter and exit animations for toast.<br>
-            6. Forget the boundries of duration of toast.
+  6. Forget the boundries of duration of toast.<br>
-            7. Choose size of strokes with colors.
+  7. Choose size of strokes with colors.<br>
-            8. Give a better view with padding and margin.
+  8. Give a better view with padding and margin.<br>

 --------------------------------------------------------------------------------------------------------------------------------